NVIDIA/TensorRT-Model-Optimizer/examples/windows/README.md

 ### Quantization

 Quantization is an effective model optimization technique for large models.
 Quantization with ModelOpt-Windows can compress model size by 2x-4x, speeding up inference while preserving model quality.
-ModelOpt-Window enables highly performant quantization formats including INT4, FP8\*, INT8\*, etc. and supports advanced algorithms such as AWQ and SmoothQuant\* focusing on post-training quantization (PTQ) for ONNX and PyTorch\* models with DirectML and TensorRT\* inference backends.
+ModelOpt-Window enables highly performant quantization formats including INT4, FP8, INT8, etc. and supports advanced algorithms such as AWQ and SmoothQuant\* focusing on post-training quantization (PTQ) for ONNX and PyTorch\* models with DirectML, CUDA and TensorRT\* inference backends.

 For more details, please refer to the [detailed quantization guide](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/windows_guides/_ONNX_PTQ_guide.html).

 ## Examples

+- We have ONNX PTQ examples for various ONNX model variants:
-- [PTQ for LLMs](./onnx_ptq/README.md) covers how to use ONNX Post-Training Quantization (PTQ) and deployment with DirectML
+  - [PTQ for GenAI LLMs](./onnx_ptq/genai_llm/README.md) covers how to use ONNX Post-Training Quantization (PTQ) with [ONNX Runtime GenAI](https://onnxruntime.ai/docs/genai) built LLM ONNX models, and thier deployment with DirectML.
+  - [PTQ for Whisper](./onnx_ptq/whisper/README.md) illustrates using ONNX Post-Training Quantization (PTQ) with a Whisper ONNX model (i.e. an ASR model).
+It also provides example sctipt for Optimum-ORT based inference of Whisper using CUDA EP.
+  - [PTQ for SAM2](./onnx_ptq/sam2/README.md) illustrates using ONNX Post-Training Quantization (PTQ) with a SAM2 ONNX model (i.e. a segmentation model).
-- [MMLU Benchmark](./accuracy_benchmark/README.md) provides an example script for MMLU benchmark and demonstrates how to run it with various popular backends like DirectML, TensorRT-LLM\* and model formats like ONNX and PyTorch\*.
+- [MMLU Benchmark](./accuracy_benchmark/README.md) provides an example script for MMLU benchmarking of LLM models, and demonstrates how to run it with various popular backends like DirectML, TensorRT-LLM\* and model formats like ONNX and PyTorch\*.

 ## Support Matrix